KirannVaka/team-member-allocation/README.md

 ## About The App

-Team Memeber Allocation is a website designed for managers/Team Laeds to keep track of team members working in ateam.
+Team Memeber Allocation is a website designed for managers/Team Laeds to keep track of team members working in a team.
 This is really usefull if the team members are working on diffrent projects have to switched between projects.

 ## Screenshots